orsinium-labs/python-testing/README.md

 </details>

 Write tests covering the new state.
 You can start the proxy server by running `task proxy`.
 It will be started on the same port as the "good" server was running.
+My implementation is available in [test_client3.py](./test_client3.py) and can be ran as `python3.9 -m pytest test_client3.py`.

 ## Unexpected changes